r0fls/swiftstats/README.md

 # swiftstats
-Statistics for swift -- v1.0.0
+Statistics for swift &mdash; v1.0.0

 ### Setup
 Clone the repo: